Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Observability Attacks

 \subsection{Critical Sets}

 Understanding and modeling observability attacks requires an in-depth understanding of the effect of the loss of any bundle of measurements on the observability of the system.
-In this regard, we next introduce a structured method for identifying, for each measurement $m$, the set of additional measurements including $m$ (denoted as the critical set of $m$), which when removed renders the system unobservable.
-To this end, we first characterize the set of potential measurements to be investigated, for each measurement $m$, and then provide the necessary discussion and introduce the underlying method for characterizing the critical set of $m$.
-In this process, we prove that characterizing such a critical set is at most as complex as solving a maximum matching problem over a bipartite graph.
+In this regard, we next introduce a structured method for identifying, for each measurement $m$, a minimal set of measurements including $m$ (which we refer to as a critical set of $m$), which when removed renders the system unobservable.
+To this end, we first characterize the set of potential measurements to be investigated, for each measurement $m$, and then provide the necessary discussion and introduce the underlying method for characterizing a critical set of $m$.
 Then, a detailed algorithm is introduced to provide a step-by-step method for characterizing such critical sets.

-Let $\mathcal{M}^C\subseteq\mathcal{M}$ be the set of measurements which are part of the assignment function, i.e., the measurements assigned to form a spanning tree over the power network.
-We refer to measurements not part of $\mathcal{M}^C$ as \emph{unassigned measurements}.
-Such unassigned measurements are, hence, by definition redundant measurements.
+As defined in Section~\ref{subsec:Observability}, we let $\mathcal{M}^A\subseteq\mathcal{M}$ be a set of assigned measurements, i.e., a subset of measurements that are assigned to a subset of lines of the power system graph $\mathcal{G}(\mathcal{N},\mathcal{L})$, following the measurement assignment rules in Proposition~\ref{remark:TopologicalObs}, to form a spanning tree, $\mathcal{T}(\mathcal{N},\mathcal{B})$, over this graph.
+As described in Section~\ref{subsec:Observability}, $\mathcal{T}(\mathcal{N},\mathcal{B})$ is a spanning tree as it includes all the nodes of $\mathcal{G}(\mathcal{N},\mathcal{L})$.
+The set of edges of this tree, i.e. $\mathcal{B}$, represents the set of lines to which measurements in $\mathcal{M}^A$ were assigned to construct the spanning tree.
+We refer to measurements that are not part of $\mathcal{M}^A$ as \emph{unassigned measurements}.
 We consider that the system is originally observable.
 Hence, such a spanning tree and its corresponding set of assigned measurements exist.
-We also let $\mathcal{T}(\mathcal{N},\mathcal{B})$ be the spanning tree whose set of branches are captured by the set $\mathcal{B}\subseteq\mathcal{L}$. $\mathcal{B}$, in essence, represents the set of lines to which measurements were assigned as part of the assignment function $f(.)$.
-For example, as previously mentioned, in Fig.~\ref{fig:IEEE14Bus}, the branches of the spanning tree are represented in solid red lines.